stellar/go/ingest/tutorial/getting-started.md

 # **Example**: Ledger Statistics
-In this section, we'll demonstrate how to use backends and processors to actually learn something meaningful about the Stellar network.
+In this section, we'll demonstrate how to combine a backend with a reader to actually learn something meaningful about the Stellar network.
 Again, we'll use a specific backend here (Captive Core, again), but the processing can be done with any of them.

-More specifically, we're going to analyze the ledgers and track some statistics about the success/failure of transactions and their relative operations using `ingest.LedgerTransactionReader`.
-While this is technically pretty doable by manipulating the Horizon API and some fancy JSON parsing (feat. `jq`), it serves as a useful yet concise demonstration of the ingestion library's features.
+More specifically, we're going to analyze the ledgers and track some statistics about the success/failure of transactions and their relative operations using `LedgerTransactionReader`.
+While this is technically doable by manipulating the Horizon API and some fancy JSON parsing, it serves as a useful yet concise demonstration of the ingestion library's features.

 ## Preamble